Takuya Jinno

+Takuya Jinno (神野 卓哉, Jinno Takuya) is a Japanese football manager and former player who was most recently manager of J3 League club Iwate Grulla Morioka.

 Club career

 Jinno was born in Soka on June 1, 1970.
 He was educated at and played for Shutoku High School.
 After graduating in 1989, he joined Japan Soccer League side Nissan Motors.
 When Japan's first-ever professional league J1 League started in 1993, Nissan Motors was transformed to Yokohama Marinos for whom he continued to play.

 He moved to Japan Football League side Vissel Kobe in 1996 and helped them to gain the promotion to J1 League.
 In 1999, he was transferred to J2 League side Oita Trinita where he scored the most goals in the league for the season.
 He played the 2000 season for FC Tokyo.
 He briefly played for Oita again in the early stage of the 2001 season before he moved to Yokohama FC where he retired from the game in 2003.

 National team career

 Jinno was a member of the Japan national team that won the 1992 Asian Cup but he was never capped.